SystemsApproach/book/README.rst

 We release ever-changing open source content rather than publish fixed books, although you can roughly equate v6.0 with a 6th Edition.
 Read the `Preface <preface.html>`__ to find out what’s new in this version.
-Note that Morgan Kaufmann (Elsevier) plans to publish a 6th edition of their textbook based on a fork of v6.0, but going forward, open source releases found here will not necessarily stay in sync with any future published editions.
+Note that Morgan Kaufmann (Elsevier)  published the 6th edition of the textbook based on a fork of v6.0, but going forward, open source releases found here will not necessarily stay in sync with any future published editions.